dansiviter/scd-example/README.md

 # Slowly Changing Dimension (SCD) Example #

 This example shows using a very simplistic SCD Type 2 persistence using JPA.
 This demonstrates:
+* Typical 'Person' entity:
-* Latest Person by name,
+  * By name,
-* Person by name at a point-in-time (instant),
+  * By name at a point-in-time (instant),
-* Person audit trail,
+  * Audit trail,
-* All latest Persons,
+  * All latest vales,
-* All Person audit trail (rarely used, but useful example non-the-less).
+  * All audit trail (rarely used, but useful example non-the-less),
+* Time-series:
+  * Raw,
+  * Tumbling windows with variable alignment period and start and end dates using either date or date and time.

-For simplicity sake, this doesn't use start/end dates, it just uses a inserted value as part of the key.
+> :information_source: For simplicity sake, this doesn't use start/end dates, it just uses a inserted value as part of the key.

+> :information_source: Returned time-series data windows are `[start, end)` meaning start is inclusive and end is exclusive as this tends to look cleaner.

 Notes:
 * It seems EclipseLink refuses to compile with Java 16.
 It's due to a really old version of ASM and that's not going to be updated until 3.0.1 (aka Jakarta).
 Workaround is to use bump to just `org.eclipse.persistence:org.eclipse.persistence.asm:3.0.1`.